 - Hold on to the base fabric from both the front and back to keep it moving smoothly.
 Don’t pull or force it through the needle, but be an active participant, guiding it at all times.

 - Watch the edge of your appliqué as you turn, turn, turn.
-Pick a point on your presser foot (if you don’t have an arrow like our Janome) so you can keep the appliqué’s edge moving along the guide line at all times.
+Pick a point on your presser foot (if you don’t have a cool red arrow like our Janome) so you can keep the appliqué’s edge moving along the guide line at all times.

 Add the corner triangles